nyhvignoli/jokenpo-android/README.md

 ## Instructions:
 * Clone this repository on a directory of your choice through the following command `git clone <url>`.
 * Open this project on Android Studio IDE.
-* Wait for `build.gradle(:app)` sync, it will automatically install de dependencies and setup the project.
+* Wait for `build.gradle(:app)` sync, it will automatically install the dependencies and setup the project.

 ## Running in desktop:
 * Install an emulator of your choice and configure an AVD (Android Virtual Device), selecting the Smartphone version that you decided to emulate (min version: 14).